Sort by: Name Date Size

 VPSO programs are locally managed by the regional organizations which participate.
 Each program recruits, hires and manages their VPSO and the priorities of the program.
 The state's role is to support each program to the best of its ability.

-VPSO serve as a bridge between the indigenous communities and the larger department, helping each to better understand and know the other, minimizing tensiosns from police services, improviing relationships, and developing needed trust and respect.
+VPSO serve as a bridge between the indigenous communities and the larger department, helping each to better understand and know the other, minimizing tensions from police services, improving relationships, and developing needed trust and respect.

 The VPSO Division within the Department of Public Safety provides grants to the Alaskan regional organizations in Alaska Statute (AS) 47.27.070(a).
 These regional grantees recruit for, hire, retain and supervise VPSOs.
 A VPSO works directly for the grantee, and is not a state employee.
 Qualifications, training and standards are covered in AS 18.65.670-688 18.65.670.
 Village public safety officer program.